OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

 This specification identifies the consent requirements necessary to record a personal information (PI) sharing transaction and provide this record as an independent receipt.

-The MVCR is designed to address existing closed consent architecture, (defined by a binary indefinite consent agreement, which people do not get a record of), by providing a consistent record of consent as a consent receipt.
-The common consent recording format is required to be provisioned at point of consent.
+The MVCR is designed to address existing closed consent architecture, (defined by a binary indefinite consent agreement, which people do not get a record of), by providing a consistent record of consent as a consent receipt for the use and sharing of personal information.
+The  consent receipt is required to be provisioned at point of consent.
 This addresses multiple privacy principle and privacy legal requirements by providing a framework for operationally addressing multiple Fair Information Practice Principles and likewise ISO 29100 privacy principles.
 See Appendix A:
 (ref- FIPPs and ISO Principles - "Openness, transparency, notice") and Consent (ISO Principle 1 - "Consent and Choice") are fundamental privacy principles, addressed with this specification.
 (editors note:  - how should this be referenced and linked? )